mrline/CHIMERA/README.md

 The code is meant to be flexible with numerous radiative transfer related modules in /MASTER_CODE/fm.py.
 Certainly this code does not take into account all infinite assumptions/possibilities for parameterizations.
 I leave it to the user to modify at will (e.g., change up the TP profile parameterization, or clouds, etc.).
 Have a look.
 Right now it's partially commented, I'll do more when/if I have time.

 Sorry.
 No fancy "read-the-docs" page.
 That's ok.
-Words are words, doesn't matter the format.
+Words are words regardless of the format.

 "INSTALL" INSTRUCTIONS:
 1. Clone/download this project